Jalpaiguri: Road

+Air

+The nearest airport is Bagdogra Airport, Siliguri, which lies 45 km north-west from Jalpaiguri city centre, with regular flights to major cities like Kolkata, New Delhi, Mumbai, Chennai, Bangalore, Hyderabad, Ahmedabad, Guwahati and has international connectivity with Paro and Bangkok.

 Education

 Jalpaiguri's schools are run by the state government or private organisations, many of which are religious.
 Bengali and English are the primary languages of instruction; Nepali and Hindi are also used.
 Schools in Jalpaiguri follow the "10+2+3" plan.
 After completing their secondary education, students typically enroll in schools that have a higher secondary facility and are affiliated with the West Bengal Council of Higher Secondary Education, the Indian Certificate of Secondary Education (ICSE), or the Central Board of Secondary Education (CBSE).
 They usually choose a focus on liberal arts, business, or science.
 Vocational programs are also available.
 In 2012, the Government proposed a medical college for the suburb of Paharpur.

-Colleges include the Ananda Chandra College, Ananda Chandra College of Commerce, P.D.
-Women's College, St. Xavier's College, all of which are affiliated with the University of North Bengal.
-Also, since 2011, the second campus of the university with the same name provides with master's degrees in arts, sciences, and commerce.
-Jalpaiguri Polytechnic Institute, is a Government Diploma level institute with 3 yrs.(10+) Civil, Electrical, Mechanical & Automobile Engineering and 2 yrs.(12+) The Institute of Pharmacy, Jalpaiguri is the pharmacy college which offers pharmacy courses under West Bengal State Council of Technical Education, Kolkata.
-There is also an industrial training institute in the city.
-Jalpaiguri Law College is the city's law college.
-The construction of the new medical college has shortly began in the Paharpur suburb of the city.